 Other panels that were also running in the same time slot included "Drawing DC Comics" and the showing of an anime full-length movie screening of "Dragon Age: Dawn of the Seeker" complete with the voice actors present to discuss the movie thereafter.
 As if that were not enough competition, one more panel of interest that ran at the same time was "A Beautiful Day in the Neighborhood with David Newell," who was one of the stars on the TV show "Mister Rogers' Neighborhood."
 At least one person who I spoke with right before my presentation started said that she was torn between attending Disability in Comics or the Mister Rogers' related event.
 I told her that she could catch Mister Rogers on reruns, but not me.
 Perhaps that convinced her to stay.

 Due to the interest that has grown from the initial Disability in Comics presentation, a number of libraries have expressed interest in hosting this presentation for their local patrons, perhaps in the future.
 Moreover, the City of Chicago included the Disability in Comics presentation as part of the official programming for its Access Chicago Fair for People with Disabilities on July 19, 2012 at Navy Pier.
-Due to our moving from the Chicago suburbs to the north side of Chicago that same week, this presentation at Access Chicago was not heavily promoted, yet 8 people attended and 4 of those stuck around after the presentation to express their appreciation and talk further about the disability issues brought up.
+Because we moved from the Chicago suburbs to the north side of Chicago that same week, this presentation at Access Chicago was not heavily promoted and to make matters worse, the location of the panel was nowhere near where the rest of Access Chicago was taking place at Navy Pier.
+Nevertheless, 8 people attended and 4 of those stuck around after the presentation to express their appreciation and talk further about the disability issues brought up.

 Changes to the Back Pain Avenger Project